Skip to main content

 You:

-Effect: Kaiya will default to this structure for all candidate summaries in every assignment, unless you specify otherwise.
+Kaiya will use this structure for all candidate summaries in every assignment, unless you override it.

 Update my preferred candidate profile format to include a competency matrix.